mendix/docs/content/en/docs/appstore/platform-supported-content/modules/genai/how_to_tutorials/start_from_blank_app.md

 ## Introduction

 This guide aims to help you step out of your comfort zone and begin building a smart app from scratch.
-If you find this process challenging, please refer to the documentation on [How to Build a Smart App from a Blank GenAI App](/appstore/modules/genai/genai-howto-starterapp/) for additional support.
+If you find this process challenging, please refer to the documentation on [How to build a Smart App using the Starter Template](/appstore/modules/genai/genai-howto-starterapp/) for additional support.

 ### Pre-requisites